-Don't be tempted to use pre-prepared online solutions - this is cheating.
+Don't be tempted to use any pre-prepared or generated online solutions and try to pass them off as your own work - this is cheating.
 Electronic tools used by awarding bodies can detect this sort of copying.

 You must not write inappropriate, offensive or obscene material.
+Preparing your coursework - good practice